 - Select the Upgrade option and hit Next.
 If the Upgrade option is grayed out, that either means that you are not running the latest installer or that you are already using the latest Lansweeper version.
 If this is the case, you should not proceed further and you should hit Cancel to close the installer instead.

 - The installer will automatically detect the Lansweeper components that require updating.
-Hit Next to continue.If your database is hosted in Microsoft SQL Compact or an Express edition of Microsoft SQL Server and there is less than 300MB of free space, the installer will clear the database tables that store Windows event log data, to make room for the update.
+Hit Next to continue.If your database is hosted in an Express edition of Microsoft SQL Server and there is less than 300MB of free space, the installer will clear the database tables that store Windows event log data, to make room for the update.
 The Windows event log tables are usually the biggest.
-SQL Compact and Express editions of old SQL Server versions are limited to 4GB by Microsoft, while Express editions of newer SQL Server versions (2008 R2 and beyond) are limited to 10GB.
+Express editions of old SQL Server versions are limited to 4GB by Microsoft, while Express editions of newer SQL Server versions (2008 R2 and beyond) are limited to 10GB.

 - You will see your files being updated.
 The installer will automatically update the Lansweeper service, the Lansweeper database and, if it's hosted on the same machine, the Lansweeper web console.
 How long the update takes depends on the size of your database.